 Young dementia UK provides information, support and resources on the condition.
 You can visit their website for more information.

 Young Dementia UK also run a network that allows people with young onset dementia, their families and carers to share their experiences in a community environment.
 The network also enables its members to become involved in influencing national policy and improve the services for them.

 The Herbert Protocol - planning for emergencies

 The Herbert Protocol initiative is named after George Herbert, a Second World War veteran of the Normandy landings, who lived with dementia and repeatedly went missing from his care home whilst trying to return home.

-The Herbert Protocol is a national scheme being introduced by Derbyshire Constabulary and other local agencies which encourages carers to compile useful information which could be used in the event of a vulnerable person going missing.
+The Herbert Protocol is a national scheme being introduced by Derbyshire Police and other local agencies which encourages carers to compile useful information which could be used in the event of a vulnerable person going missing.